Hand, Foot and Mouth Disease in Adults

 3) Time.
 Every day my hands are looking just a smidgen nicer.
-Books were too hard to read but I could recline on the couch and watch a to of TV.
+Books are too hard to read with dry fingers so I reclined on the couch and watch a lot of TV.

 Hand, Foot and Mouth Disease is nasty.
-There is really no other way to put it but it doesn’t last forever and most people recover without any complications.
+There is really no other way to put it but it does not last forever and most people recover without complications.

 Have you had HFMD?
 What worked for you?